HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 INFO [08-06|20:49:41.303] Successfully wrote genesis state         database=lightchaindata hash=ab944c…55600c
 ```

-If initiation is done well, then you can see `geth` and `keystore` folder in your storage
+If initiation is done well, then you can see `geth` and `keystore` folder in your storage folder

 ![geth-test folder](./img/geth-test.png)